SeanShubin/condorcet-specification/script.md

 However, if we have a sound voting system that takes the entirety of voter preferences into account, candidates have to listen to the people or risk being defeated by a third party candidate.

-As all ballots are public by confirmation number rather than voter identification, you can tally the votes yourself to ensure they were counted correctly, while still maintaining the secrecy of your ballot.
+As all ballots are public by ballot confirmation rather than voter identification, you can tally the votes yourself to ensure they were counted correctly, while still maintaining the secrecy of your ballot.

 At the bottom of this example there is a list of everyone who voted, so that if you did not vote, your vote can not be stolen without your name showing up on this list.
-Votes can not be diluted either because the number of names must match the number of ballots.
+Votes can not be diluted either because we can demonstrate that the number of names must matches the number of ballots.

 This example relies on having a small list of known individuals, but there is no reason, in principle or in practice, that this can't be scaled to large countries, by changing the details of how voter privacy and vote auditability are balanced.
-The primary thing you have to get right is to make sure the number of registered voters matches the number of confirmation numbers, and that the confirmation numbers are shuffled before being mailed out so that only the voter knows their confirmation number.
+The primary thing you have to get right is to make sure the number of registered voters matches the number of ballot confirmations, and that the ballot confirmations are shuffled before being mailed out so that only the voter knows their ballot confirmation.

 There are also ways to deal with unusual situations, such as ending up with a circular preference, that I have not gone over here.

+So what do I mean by the phrase "sound voting rights"?
-So to summarize, here are 7 voting rights secured by this sound voting system.
+I am specifically referring to these 7 voting rights, and all 7 of these voting rights are secured by the sound voting rights system that I have just demonstrated.
 - You have the right to personally verify that your vote was cast or not according to your choice
 - You have the right to personally verify that your vote is accurate
 - You have the right to personally verify that your vote was tallied correctly
 - You have the right to be free from coercion in how you vote  This right is secured by implementing secret ballot
 - Limited only by the constraints necessarily imposed by secret ballot, you have the right to be maximally assured that your vote was not diluted by illegitimate votes
 - You have the right to have your complete preferences taken into account, by ranking all choices in your preferred order
-- You have the right to vote honestly, without having to choose the lessor of two evils for fear your honest vote will work against you  This right is secured by implementing the condorcet criterion
+- You have the right to vote honestly, without having to choose the lessor of two evils for fear your honest vote will work against you.
+This right is secured by comparing candidates in pairs.

+Having sound voting rights,
+both improves the way people vote, and the way politicians behave.

+No longer do you have to vote for the lessor of two evils, you can vote for the best candidate, and still be assured that your preference between the remaining candidates will be counted.

+No longer is it practical for politicians to demonize their primary opponent, once voters are free to express their true preference, ALL opponents must be accounted for.

+No longer can politicians afford to ignore third party candidates, once voters are empowered to express their preferences among ALL candidates, those politicians may suddenly discover it is them, that turned out to be the third party candidate.

+The ability to implement sound voting rights exists, they can be implemented incrementally, and at any scale, the ONLY thing stopping us from having this is knowledge that it is an option, and the will to demand that our leaders implement sound voting rights.